The Essential Guide to Opening Your Cottage This Spring

 Get the Water Supply All Hooked Up

 If you don’t have water working, it’s going to be fairly hard to get anything done at your cottage.
-Here are the steps you need to take to make sure your water supply is properly hooked up and working:
+Here are the steps you need to take to make sure your water supply is properly hooked up and working:- If you draw water from the lake, inspect the lines to make sure no cracks have developed.

 - Replace the pump filter.